Judas Jump

 1.)
 Cry-De-Cry (Andy Bown) - 2:34 rating: **** stars

-Side two started out with one of the album's stranger efforts.
-An acoustic ballad bathed in a 'hippie vibe', 'Cry-De-Cry' sounded like an outtake from a mid-1960s Donovan set.
-Full of pretty harmony vocals, it wasn't bad, but sounded nothing like the rest of the album. \
+'Cry-De-Cry' started side two with one of the album's stranger efforts.
+An acoustic ballad bathed in a 'hippie vibe', this one sounded like an outtake from a mid-1960s Donovan set.
+Full of pretty harmony vocals and another dark lyrics, it sounded like nothing else on the album.
+Admittedly it took a while to warm up to it, but now I consider to be one of the album's hidden treasures.

 2.)
 Run For Your Life (Andy Bown) - 3:29 rating: **** stars

-It took awhile for me to place it, but the mid-tempo rocker 'Run For Your Life' sounded like a good Thunderclap Newman track.
+It took awhile for me to place it, but powered by some nice Stax-styled horns the mid-tempo rocker 'Run For Your Life' sounded like a good Thunderclap Newman track.
 I have no idea if it was intentional, but Williams nailed Newman's vocal style on this one.
+Another track that should have been released as a single.

 3.)
 Cully (Andy Bown) - 2:36 rating: **** stars